 Ethnic & Other

 Sonic Couture Balinese Gamelan, Sonic Couture Geosonics, East West SILK, Voices of Passion and literally everything 8DIO has to offer

 My Mac Pro has more memory than I do...loaded it with 64GB RAM and a 12 core processor - then attached a Promise R6 Thunderbolt 2 RAID system for sample transfer.
 My rack interface is the Universal Audio Apollo Quad.
 My monitoring system is made by a French company called Focal - I use the SM-9 monitors (the most accurate nearfield and midfield monitoring system I've ever used in my life), and I control them with the Dangrous Music D-Box (analog summing).
-I use A-Designs and Vintech preamps with a 500 series rack from API with twin SSL 611 EQ's, twin API 527s and twin Maag EQ2s.
+I use A-Designs and Vintech preamps with a 500 series rack from API with twin SSL 611 EQ's, twin API 527s, Retro Doublewide Compressors and twin Maag EQ2s.
 My primary MIDI controller is actually my DSI Prophet 12 synth.
-My go-to mics are the Mojave Audio 201 fet's (matched pair) and the Royer SF-24.
+My go-to mics are the Mojave Audio 201 fet's (matched pair) and the Royer SF-24V.
 Everything runs into the Universal Audio Console Application (porting to my A-Designs Pacifica preamp or Vintech 273 preamp) and then the UA Apollo before being printed to Logic via audio - I do not typically keep MIDI in my arrangement as I work.
 I like to commit to audio files.